Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 • The rice paper wrappers are low in calories and gluten-free.

-• They’re usually filled with plenty of veggies, making them a good source of fiber.
+• They’re usually filled with plenty of vegetables, which makes them a good source of fiber.

-• The dipping sauce is often made with healthy ingredients like lime juice and fish sauce.
+• The dipping sauce is often made with healthy ingredients such as lime juice and fish sauce.

-When ordering summer rolls at a Thai restaurant, be sure to ask for the dipping sauce on the side so you can control how much you’re eating.
+When ordering summer rolls in a Thai restaurant, make sure you ask for the dipping sauce on the side so you can control how much you’re eating.

 What Thai Food Is Less Healthy?

 While there are many healthy Thai dishes, there are also some that are best avoided if you’re watching your waistline.
-These dishes are usually high in calories, fat, and sodium, some with little nutritional value.
+These dishes are generally high in calories, fat, and sodium and some of them have little nutritional value.

 Coconut Curries

 While coconut curries can be healthy, they’re often loaded with a lot of fat and calories.
 This is because they’re made with a base of coconut milk, which is high in saturated fat.
-They can also be high in sugar, thanks to the addition of sweeteners like palm sugar.
+They can also be high in sugar, thanks to the addition of sweeteners such as palm sugar.
+If you do opt for one of these, keep the portion size small and have a salad or vegetable-based dish on the side.

-Specifically, avoid the following curries that are higher in calories:
+Specifically, you need to limit the following curries that are higher in calories:

-• Red curry: This coconut-based curry is made with chili peppers, bamboo shoots, and bell peppers.
-It can be high in calories and fat.
+• Red Curry: This coconut-based curry is made with chili peppers, bamboo shoots, and bell peppers.
+It can be high in both calories and fat.

 See also